SalesTim/tech-hub/src/app/api/reference/Apis/CatalogApi.md

 Install a template from the public template store to your corporate catalog

-    Install a template from the public template store to your corporate catalog..
+    Install a template from the public template store to your corporate catalog.

 ### Parameters